mohammadsaleh/cakephp-captcha-3/README.md

     $this->loadComponent('Captcha', ['field'=>'securitycode']);

-Note: "*captcha*" is the default input field name with which we are binding this captcha in examples.
-Replace with appropriate name.
+Note: In these examples "*captcha*" and *User* are the default input field name and the Table names respectively.
+Replace with appropriate names.

 Add this function in your controller.